sew

 Boudoir Blushes PJs

 Encouraged by Lingerie Sewing Month, I finally sewed a project from The Secrets of Sewing Lingerie by Katherine Sheers and Laura Stanford.
 This is the Boudoir Blushes camisole and french knickers set, made as pjs in a cotton blend fabric purchased in Berlin’s Turkish Market.
-My review of the book and more about
+My review of the book and more about the making of this set

 Boudoir Blushes PJs Read More »